stemmlerjs/the-software-essentialist/ThePhasesOfCraftship/2_best_practice_first/strategicDesignPart2/exercises/1_CharacterizeAndRefactorE2EBackend/begin/README.md

 | Student Management   | - Create a student<br>- View a student<br>- View all students<br>- View grades<br>- Grade tracking  |
 | Assignment Management| - Create assignments<br>- Assign assignments to students<br>- Submit assignments<br>- Grade assignments<br>- View submission status |
 | Class Management     | - Create a class<br>- Assign a student to a class<br>- View all students in class   |

+Now it's your turn.
+Based on the information provided, develop the initial version of the system starting from the acceptance tests.